 Training the Thresholds

 The summer months are an excellent time to review the scientific basics of the aerobic energy system training and reflect back on how your athletes performed last spring following their particular training program.
 From the performance data sets of your athletes you can diagnostically check to see if you had them properly prepared for the rigor of their particular endurance events.
-Remember all middle-distance events have a significant contribution of aerobically produced energy that accompanies what is supplied anaerobically.
+Remember all middle-distance events have a significant contribution of aerobically produced energy that accompanies what is supplied anaerobically – so you must begin training the thresholds at the start of the season.
 If fully utilized the aerobic energy system supplies about 50% of the energy needed to perform the 800 meters and about 80% in the 1600 meters.
 The more robust and developed the aerobic system is at race pace leads to performances that are able to fully reach their race percentage profile.

 Aerobic training modalities in middle-distance events are based upon the athlete’s on-going VO2 max development and the running pace derived from that development.
 From this pace, which is called vVO2 max pace, you can fractionize the value to determine and train that athlete at both their aerobic and lactate thresholds. vVO2 max pace can be determined on a laboratory treadmill, or by using the Astrand field test where the protocol is the amount of time it takes the athlete to run two miles to exhaustion and then dividing that value in half to get the per mile velocity of current date VO2 max.
 Once that numerical value is known for each athlete, training can be set up exactly at that pace to try to push vVO2 max even faster. .

 Tip from Coach Christensen: How to Run the 800 Meter (video)